-The school aims to support and raise the aspirations of all learners and to ensure that they gain the understanding and skills they need to progress and succeed, thus not only contributing to the wellbeing of individuals but also to the wellbeing of their families, communities to which they belong, the wider society, businesses and the economy.
+The school aims to support and raise the aspirations of all students and to ensure that they gain the understanding and skills they need to progress and succeed, thus not only contributing to the wellbeing of individuals but also to the wellbeing of their families, communities to which they belong, the wider society, businesses and the economy.

-To offer a wide-ranging curricular programme to ensure that students, parents and teachers are well informed about careers-related pathways and opportunities.
+To offer a wide-ranging curricular programme that is linked to the school's 3D curriculum, to ensure that students, parents and teachers are well informed about careers-related pathways and opportunities.